BioBoost/course-linux-essentials/docs/01_introduction_to_linux/README.md

 ### August 15 1994 - Some Jerk

-On august 15, 1994, William R. Della Croce, Jr. (also known as Some Jerk) trademarked "Linux and demanded 10% royalties from every company selling Linux or having Linux in its name.
+On august 15, 1994, William R. Della Croce, Jr. (also known as Some Jerk) trademarked Linux and demanded 10% royalties from every company selling Linux or having Linux in its name.
 This was a serious problem at the moment because most of these companies did not have huge profit margins and therefore did not have the money to fight this.

 The case got settled in 1997.